 - b.
+Comply with Executive Order 2009-09, "Prohibition of Discrimination in Employment by Government consultants and Subconsultants," which is hereby included in its entirety by reference and considered a part of this Contract. - c.
 Comply with the provisions of Executive Order 11246, entitled "Equal Employment Opportunity," as amended by Executive Order 11375, and as supplemented in Department of Labor Regulations (41 CFR Part 60).
-Said provisions are made applicable by reference and are hereinafter considered a part of this Contract. - Post in conspicuous places available to employees and applicants for employment, the following notice:

-"It is the policy of this company not to discriminate against any employee, or applicant for employment, because of race, color, religion, creed, national origin, sex, age, handicapped, or disabled veterans and Vietnam era veterans.
+Said provisions are made applicable by reference and are hereinafter considered a part of this Contract. - d.
+Post in conspicuous places available to employees and applicants for employment, the following notice: - "It is the policy of this company not to discriminate against any employee, or applicant for employment, because of race, color, religion, creed, national origin, sex, age, handicapped, or disabled veterans and Vietnam era veterans.
 Such actions shall include, but are not limited to: employment, upgrading, demotion, transfer, recruitment, or recruitment advertising; laying-off or termination; rates of pay or other compensation; and selection for training, and on-the-job training.
-Also, it is the policy to ensure and maintain a working environment free of harassment, intimidation and coercion."

-- d.
-Comply with Appendix A and E of the Arizona Department of Transportation "Title VI/Non-Discrimination Assurances," as found in APPENDIX A of this Contract. - The Consultant shall include the provisions of Section 4.07 of this Contract, paragraph 1.a. through 1.d. and APPENDIX A of this Contract in every subcontract with Subconsultants, DBEs and NonDBEs, including procurement of materials and equipment leases, unless exempt by the Regulations or directives issued pursuant thereto. - 3.
-The Consultant shall take such action with respect to any Subconsultants or procurement as the State or the Federal Aviation Administration (FAA), FHWA and the Federal Transit Administration (FTA) may direct as a means of enforcing such provisions including sanctions for noncompliance.
+Also, it is the policy to ensure and maintain a working environment free of harassment, intimidation and coercion." - e.
+Comply with Appendix A and E of the Arizona Department of Transportation "Title VI/Non-Discrimination Assurances," as found in APPENDIX E of this Contract. - 2.
+The Consultant shall include the provisions of Section 4.45 of this Contract paragraph 1.a. through 1.e. and APPENDIX E of this Contract in every subcontract with Subconsultants, DBEs and Non-DBEs, including procurement of materials and equipment leases, unless exempt by the Regulations or directives issued pursuant thereto.

+3. The Consultant shall take such action with respect to any Subconsultants or procurement as the State or the Federal Aviation Administration (FAA), FHWA and the Federal Transit Administration (FTA) may direct as a means of enforcing such provisions including sanctions for noncompliance.
 Provided, however, that in the event the Consultant becomes involved in or is threatened with litigation with a Subconsultant or supplier as a result of such direction, the Consultant may request the State to enter into such litigation to protect the interests of the State, and in addition, the Consultant may request the United States to enter into such litigation to protect the interests of the United States.

-4.08 AFFIRMATIVE ACTION (FOR FEDERAL-AID CONTRACTS)
+4.46 AFFIRMATIVE ACTION (FOR FEDERAL - AID CONTRACTS)